BLACK HAIRY TONGUE CAUSES, SYMPTOMS, AND TREATMENTS

 Other possible causes of a black hairy tongue include smoking or using other tobacco products, drinking excessive amounts of coffee or tea, and failing to follow a regular routine of daily oral hygiene.

-Ironically, chronic bad breath has not been associated with a black hairy tongue, but using certain mouthwashes may increase your risk.
+Ironically, chronic bad breath has not been associated with a black hairy tongue but using certain mouthwashes may increase your risk.
 Mouthwashes containing astringents (such as menthol or witch hazel), or full-strength oxidizing agents such as peroxide, may increase your risk of developing a black hairy tongue if you use them excessively.

+Black hairy tongue usually does not require any special medication.
 Fortunately, a black hairy tongue will usually resolve if you take these simple steps:

 This blog has been reviewed and approved

 by Dr Robert Lee, a dental professional of 35 years